jkrol2/spotify_recommendations/README.md

 Format of file with playlists:
 First line describe name of playlist in Spotify, so it is easier to add new ones.
 Next line is: type of playlist (as described above), 'space' character and URL of playlist.
-Currently script reads only 100 tracks from playlist.
-It is enough to get a lot of data, but worth to repair in future.
-I have added error handling so it does not crash and just continue iterating to next playlist.